Tonywuhk/realai.org/philosophy.md

 ---
 # Philosophy

-[Pereira (2017)](https://arxiv.org/abs/1705.03078) introduces the Super-Strong Self-Sampling Assumption (SSSSA) that human consciousness should be a typical sample in the consciousness-space-time.
-He then concludes that superintelligent AI would probably not be created because otherwise it would dominate the consciousness-space-time.

 ## What Is Intelligence?

 Many systems operating inside an environment exhibit a certain degree of complexity.
 Intelligence is such complexity as perceived by us.
 This definition is first of all subjective.
 Take the atmosphere for example, it is not considered intelligent today as we have already had a reasonably good understanding of atmospheric sciences.
 In ancient times, however, people resorted to myths for an explanation, implicitly assuming intelligence.
 Other examples include: